IndiaAparicio/freedomGame/documentations/documentation.md

 * 105 illustrations for the group contacts
 * 4 illustrations for the lights
 * 1 illustration for the favicon

-created.
-So 445 illustrations in total.
+So I created **445 illustrations** in total.
 I tried to keep all illustrations as small as possible to keep the amount of data as small as possible.
+In order to do so, I re-opend the bigger files (like the backgrounds) with [adobe photoshop](https://www.adobe.com/de/products/photoshop.html) and re-exported/compressed the files.

 ## Embedding in the game | 16 Feb - 20 Feb